 Augustine, to be declared a saint

-When refugees from the over-running of Rome reached the city of Hippo, in North Africa, the bishop there, Augustine, heard accusations that Rome's destruction was the result of neglect to worship Rome's traditional gods.
-And Christians were responding with uncertainty to these allegations.
+In the years 411-12, when refugees from Rome reached the city of Hippo in North Africa, the bishop there, Augustine, heard accusations that Rome's destruction was the result of neglect to worship Rome's traditional gods.
+Christians were responding with uncertainty to these allegations.
 They believed that their god protected people, and obviously Rome had not been protected.
-They believed, as had Eusebius, that God had linked Rome and Christianity.
-And, with disaster befalling Rome, they needed a new view of God's ties with Rome and with Christians.
-Augustine supplied it.
+They believed as had Bishop Eusebius that God had linked Rome and Christianity, and with disaster befalling Rome they needed a new view of God's ties with Rome and with Christians.

-In a series of sermons, Augustine told his flock not to worry, that they were not citizens of Rome or denizens of earth but that they were citizens of the heavenly city of Jerusalem.
+In a series of sermons, Augustine told his flock not to worry, that they were not citizens of Rome or denizens of earth.
+He appealed to their imaginations and told them they were citizens of the heavenly city of Jerusalem.
 Since the fall of Adam, said Augustine, the loyalties of the human race had been divided between two great symbolic cities.
 One city, the heavenly city of Jerusalem, served God along with his loyal angels.
 The other city, Babylon, represented by Rome, served the rebel angels: the devil and his demons.
 He said that although Jerusalem and Babylon appeared mixed they would be separated at the Last Judgment.
 The righteous, he said, would return to the heavenly city of Jerusalem just as the prophets had foretold of the return of Jews to their homeland.

 Augustine's City of God became five volumes which dealt with those who worshiped God for happiness on earth, another five volumes that dealt with those who worshiped God for eternal happiness, and twelve volumes concerning the origin and ultimate destinies of the symbolic cities of Babylon and Jerusalem.
 It was an elaborate work that made Augustine an Aristotle of allusions and metaphysics.